Automatic Periodic Table Import

 Periodically update tables from a configured import source.

-Some people prefer maintaining their tables in common spreadsheet applications, like Microsoft Excel, or online services like Google Sheets, Excel Online, or Dropbox.
+Many people like maintaining their tables in common spreadsheet applications, like Microsoft Excel, or online services like Google Sheets, Excel Online, or Dropbox, as they are familiar with their editing user interfaces.
 From there, they manually import the table into TablePress, to update it on their site.

 The “Automatic Periodic Table Import” feature module can make this process faster and easier!
 It only needs to be configured once and will then periodically import a file from the server or a URL and replace the existing table with the data from the file.
 This saves time and allows updating tables without having to log into your WordPress site!